 Hagar became pregnant birthing a son, Ishmael (Genesis 16:4).

 As we look at this story, in reality both Abraham and Sarah caved to the cultural pressure of the day.

 Archaeologists have uncovered a 4,000 year-old-marriage contract in Turkey.
 According to the Daily Mail, the clay tablet, cited in the publication Gynecological Endocrinology, provides the first known mention of infertility.

 The contract written on a small square clay tablet states that if the couple did not have a child after two years of marriage, then the husband would try to impregnate a female slave to provide an heir.

 The contract even stipulated once the female slave gave birth to a boy, the woman would actually be granted her freedom.

-This contract on display at the Archaeology Museum in Istanbul, Turkey was found in Kayseri Province in 1925 along with about a 1,000 other cuneiform tablets.
+This contract on display at the Archaeology Museum in Istanbul, Turkey was found in Kayseri Province in 1925 along with about 1,000 other cuneiform tablets.
 This is in the Mesopotamia valley, the very area where Abraham and Sarah lived before God called Abraham to leave:

 12 Now the Lord said to Abram,